SEI-TAS/kalki-node-setup/data_node/README.md

 ## Prerequisites
 - Git is needed to get this repo and to be able to pull the dependent repos.
-- Java 8 is needed to compile the dependent repos.
 - Docker and Docker-Compose are needed to run the different components.

 Note that Java 8, Docker and Docker-Compose can be installed in Debian/Ubuntu with `bash install_packages,sh`.
 If installing in a different distribution, you may to install these components some other way.